Blast from the Past (film)

-Blast from the Past is a 1999 American romantic comedy science fantasy adventure film directed and co-produced by Hugh Wilson, based on a story by Bill Kelly-who co-wrote the screenplay with Wilson—and starring Brendan Fraser, Alicia Silverstone, Christopher Walken, Sissy Spacek, and Dave Foley.
-The film focuses on a man who was born and brought up in a Cold War–era fallout shelter built by his survivalist, anti-Communist father, and emerges into the modern world 35 years later, where his innocence and old-fashioned views put him at comedic odds with others.
+Blast from the Past is a 1999 American romantic comedy adventure film directed and co-produced by Hugh Wilson, based on a story by Bill Kelly—who co-wrote the screenplay with Wilson—and starring Brendan Fraser, Alicia Silverstone, Christopher Walken, Sissy Spacek, and Dave Foley.
+The film focuses on a man who was born and raised in a Cold War-era fallout shelter built by his survivalist, anti-Communist father, and emerges into the modern world 35 years later, where his innocence and old-fashioned views put him at comedic odds with society.

-The film received mixed reviews from critics with low box office success.
+Blast from the Past was released by New Line Cinema on February 12, 1999.
+The film received mixed reviews from critics and was a commercial disappointment.

 Plot

-In the San Fernando Valley in 1962, eccentric American scientist Dr. Calvin Webber believes nuclear war with the Soviet Union is imminent so he builds a secret fallout shelter beneath his backyard.
+In the San Fernando Valley in 1962, eccentric scientist Dr. Calvin Webber believes a nuclear war with the Soviet Union is imminent, so he builds a secret fallout shelter beneath his backyard.
 Alarmed by the Cuban Missile Crisis, Calvin takes his pregnant wife Helen into the shelter.

-An F-86 Sabre has an unexpected mechanical failure, crashing into their house above.
-Calvin assumes the worst so activates the shelter's time-locks for 35 years.
-As the house was completely destroyed, everyone assumes they were killed, so their property is abandoned.
+An F-86 Sabre suffers an unexpected mechanical failure and crashes into their house above.
+Calvin assumes the worst and activates the shelter's time-locks for 35 years.
+Because the house was destroyed, the public assumes the family was killed, and the property is abandoned.

-Adam grows up in the shelter, thoroughly educated by Calvin.
-Above ground, first a diner opens, then a pizzeria and finally the punk club Purgatory, as the suburb becomes an inner-city ghetto.
-The young resident Melker works here through all its changes.
-By 1995, he is a middle-aged alcoholic living in the condemned club.
+Adam grows up in the shelter, educated by Calvin.
+Above ground, first a diner opens, then a pizzeria, and finally the punk club Purgatory, as the suburb becomes an inner-city ghetto.
+A youth named Melker works there through all its iterations; by 1995, he has become a middle-aged alcoholic living in the now-condemned club.

-When the shelter unlocks in 1997, Calvin believes the now-blighted neighborhood is a postapocalyptic wasteland of irradiated mutants.
-He decides the family must stay underground, over Helen's objections, who has never embraced life in the shelter.
+When the shelter unlocks in 1997, Calvin mistakes the blighted neighborhood for a post-apocalyptic wasteland of irradiated mutants.
+He decides the family must stay underground, over Helen's objections.

-Adam leaves for food and supplies, as Calvin falls ill.
-On the surface he comes across Melker, who had witnessed Calvin rising through the floor, so believes they are gods.
-Marveling at the outside world, Adam purchases supplies, but then cannot find his way back.
+Adam leaves to gather food and supplies after Calvin falls ill.
+On the surface, he encounters Melker, who witnessed Calvin ascend from the shelter floor and believes they are the Holy Family.
+Marveling at the outside world, Adam purchases supplies but subsequently loses his way back.

-Trying to sell Calvin's classic baseball cards at a shop, Eve Rustikov prevents the owner from cheating Adam, so is fired.
-She drives him to a Holiday Inn in exchange for a rare card, but guiltily returns the next morning.
+When Adam tries to sell Calvin's classic baseball cards at a hobby shop, Eve Rustikov prevents the owner from cheating him and is fired for intervening.
+She drives him to a Holiday Inn in exchange for a rare Rogers Hornsby card but guiltily returns the next morning.

-Adam asks Eve to help him get supplies, paying her $1,000 a week, and find a non-mutant wife from Pasadena, California, per Helen's advice.
-Adam meets Eve's gay housemate and best friend Troy, who gives him advice and a makeover.
+Adam hires Eve for $1,000 a week to help him procure supplies and find a "non-mutant" wife from Pasadena, California, following Helen's advice.
+Adam meets Eve's gay roommate/best friend Troy, who offers him practical advice and a complete makeover.

-Eve and Troy take Adam to a '40s swing-style nightclub to find someone.
-He attracts several women, including Eve's nemesis Sophie, who speaks fluent French.
-Jealous, Eve reconnects with her ex Cliff to provoke a fight, relenting when Adam demonstrates his boxing skills (having trained daily with Calvin).
+Eve and Troy take Adam to a 1940s swing-style nightclub to find a partner.
+He attracts several women, including Eve's nemesis Sophie.
+Jealous, Eve reconnects with her ex-boyfriend Cliff to provoke a fight, relenting only when Adam demonstrates his boxing skills.